asvirdi/ML-workshop-ali/labs/lab 2.md

 ```

 21.The following code disables some warnings and setups logging etc. to assist in our development.
-Copy and paste this.
+Copy and paste this below the above snippet.